 Biden allows limited Ukrainian strikes inside Russia using U.S.-provided weapons

-President Biden has partially lifted a ban on Ukraine using U.S.-provided weapons for strikes inside Russia, three U.S. officials tell CBS News.
+President Biden partially lifted a ban Thursday on Ukraine using U.S.-provided weapons for strikes inside Russia, three U.S. officials tell CBS News.

 Ukraine may use the weapons on the Russian side of the border near the besieged Ukrainian city of Kharkiv, against concentrations of Russian troops and Russian artillery pieces, one U.S. official said.
 Asked whether that includes Russian airplanes this official said, "We've never told them they can't shoot down a Russian airplane over Russian soil that's coming to attack them."